MarioSultan/GroupMaker/README.md

 ## Documentation

-The documentation is currently being developed alongside the new object-oriented API.

-Detailed documentation will be available in the [`docs`](docs/) directory.
+Detailed documentation is available in the [`docs`](docs/) directory.
+The documentation is developed alongside the library.

 ---